dermotte/itec-webpage-mlux/courses/intro-cg-ss21.md

 | EX 07-01 | Six-Sided Die |  #30 in [07](https://docs.google.com/presentation/d/1pQI1mTKIIZhz1j2VgTpsh1RcW5PprKGQN-Yi_o7mLAs/edit?usp=sharing) | May 23, 2021 | ... |

 ## Final Project
 Please prepare your final project until **June 17, 2021**.
 Goal of the final project is to apply what you learned in the lecture in a practical way.
 Basic idea is to model a scene in Blender and render it.
-However, if you this does not challenge you enough, then pick a topic and a challenge in the field of computer graphics and get creative with a tool of your choice.
+However, if this does not challenge you enough, then pick a topic and a challenge in the field of computer graphics, and get creative with a tool of your choice.
 This can for instance be a 3D game, a demo in a game engine, or a extensive dive into shader programming.

 For the presentation on June 17, 2021 make sure you can